Collecting Prosody in the Wild: A Content-Controlled, Privacy-First Smartphone Protocol and Empirical Evaluation: Evaluation

 Overall, compliance with the voice protocol was good.
 Participants initiated the recording sequence in 67.8\% of the prompts (3,813 of 5,627) and selected “skip” in 1,814 prompts, which compares favorably with related work collecting scripted speech via smartphones \cite{dineleyRemoteSmartphoneBasedSpeech2021}.
-Conditional on initiation, participants completed all three recordings (pos/neu/neg) once started in 96.8\% of instances.
+Conditional on initiation, participants completed all three recordings (pos/neu/neg) once started in 96.9\% of instances.

-We conducted two checks to evaluate the quality of the collected voice prosody data.
-First, we used OpenSMILE-derived descriptors (including voicing probability and segment statistics) to flag non-speech clips.
+Given the scale and privacy-preserving design of the study, we used feature-based filters to exclude likely invalid speech recordings.
+First, we used openSMILE-derived descriptors (including voicing probability and segment statistics) to flag recordings unlikely to contain human speech.
 Specifically, we flagged human voice as absent for a recording if any of the following held: mean voicing probability $< 0.5$, voiced segments per second $= 0$, or mean voiced-segment length $= 0$.
 Thus, we dropped 232 voice records (from 46 participants), likely not containing human speech.
-As an additional robustness filter, we excluded 1,108 low-quality clips (from 235 participants) with non-positive harmonic-to-noise ratio (HNR $\le 0$ dB), indicating that the aperiodic component is at least as strong as the periodic (harmonic) component in voiced frames \cite{Boersma1993HNR}.
+As an additional robustness filter, we excluded 1,108 clips (from 235 participants) with non-positive harmonic-to-noise ratio (HNR $\le 0$ dB), indicating that the aperiodic component is at least as strong as the periodic (harmonic) component in voiced frames \cite{Boersma1993HNR}.
 This left us with a final set of prosodic features from 9,877 voice samples from 3,513 EMA instances from 560 participants (46\% female; Age$_M$ = 41.80 years, Age$_{\text{SD}}$ = 12.80 years).
 Thus, there were on average 17.64 (SD $= 11.70$) voice records per participant.